Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Lincoln's Last Moments

-Secretary of the Navy Gideon Welles entered the rear bedroom of the Petersen house soon after Lincoln arrived and saw "the President lay extended on a bed, breathing heavily."
+Secretary of the Navy Gideon Welles entered the rear bedroom of the Petersen house soon after Lincoln arrived and noticed that "the President lay extended on a bed, breathing heavily."
 The doctors explained to Welles that Lincoln could not recover but might linger for several hours.

 In his diary Welles wrote, "The giant sufferer lay extended diagonally across the bed, which was not long enough for him.
 He had been stripped of his clothes.
 His large arms, which were occasionally exposed, were of a size which one would scarce have expected from his spare appearance.
 His slow, full respiration lifted the clothes with each breath that he took.
 His features were calm and striking.
 I had never seen them appear to better advantage than for the first hour, perhaps, that I was there."